FatmaSliti/FatmaSliti/README.md

 ## 👋 Hi, I'm Fatma Sliti

-🚀 Self-taught Frontend Developer, where pixels meet passion.
+🚀 Self-taught Fullstack Developer, where pixels meet passion.
 From notebooks to the web, I craft magic with code.

-🌱 I'm in the process of honing my skills to become a Fullstack developer.
+🌱 I'm in the process of honing my skills to become a better developer.

 💞️ I'm looking to collaborate on anything fun.